7 January 2013 (updated 23 March 2022)

 As Jesus is one with God, so we should be one with God (D&C 132: 20), that all may be perfect in one (John 17: 21-23), or in other words that all may be atoned.
 Although many in person, God is one in purpose.
 Again, I like this so far as it goes.
-It idealizes unity among persons without resorting to the nihilistic escapism of disembodiment, immaterialism or supernaturalism.
+It idealizes unity among persons without resorting to the nihilistic escapism of disembodiment, immaterialism, or supernaturalism.

-Accordingly, when we think of having been the Holy Ghost, we make the past divine, reflecting scriptures that describe our past as that of the “church of the Firstborn", "in the beginning with the Father", uncreated intelligence, and “the light of truth” (D&C 93: 21-40).
+Accordingly, when we think of having been the Holy Ghost, we make the past divine.
+This reflects scriptures that describe our past as that of the “church of the Firstborn,” “in the beginning with the Father,” uncreated intelligence, and “the light of truth” (D&C 93: 21-40).
 We raise our esteem and reverence for our past, to strengthen our trust in present capacity, thereby to facilitate and expedite our sublime future.
 If we are the children of God, we are reassured of our capacity to become as our parents.

 Why do we say that the Holy Ghost doesn’t have a body?
 I say it for the same reasons that I say God the Father is posthuman Godhood.
 I say it for the same reasons that I say Christ the Son is human Godhood.
 I say it because it’s a definition, a title or a type, applied as a description or part of a description of a person.

-Among Mormons, we sometimes remind each other to beware the philosophies of men, which I understand as a warning against any Humanism that would condemn us in present limitation.
-In its stead, may we embrace the philosophies of Gods, or a Transhumanism that would inspire us with a sublime past and provoke us to a sublime future of radical flourishing in creativity and compassion.
+Among Mormons, we sometimes remind each other to beware the philosophies of men.
+I understand this as a warning against any Humanism that would condemn us in present limitation.
+In its stead, may we embrace the philosophies of Gods.
+I understand this as a Transhumanism that would inspire us with a sublime past and provoke us to a sublime future of radical flourishing in creativity and compassion.